Fujiwara no Michinaga: Rule as Mido Kampaku

-During his lifetime, Michinaga was called the Mido Kampaku, a title referencing the name of his residence, Mido, and the fact that he was Regent in all but name.
+During his lifetime, Michinaga was called the Mido Kampaku, a title referencing the name of his residence, Mido, and that he was Regent in all but name.

-The primary method through which the Fujiwara regents maintained their power was through controlling the sovereign, usually through matrimonial links.
-Michinaga was particularly successful in this regard, with four of his daughters marrying an emperor.
 Although Ichijo already had an Empress, Teishi, Michinaga made her Kogo empress and had his first daughter, Shoshi, also marry him as Chūgū empress.
-This was the first time that an emperor had two empresses consort simultaneously.
-Chūgū was the more senior of the two ranks, at least unofficially.
-When Teishi died in childbirth in 1001, Michinaga's influence over Ichijo was absolute.
+When Teishi died of childbirth in 1001, Michinaga's influence over Ichijo was absolute.
 Kenshi, Michinaga's second daughter, married the future Emperor Sanjō.
 Ichijo and Shoshi had two sons, both future emperors, and it was to these that Michinaga's third and fourth daughters were married: Ichijo's eldest son, Go-Ichijō, married the third daughter, Ishi; and Ichijo's second son, Go-Suzaku, married the fourth daughter, Kishi.

-Michinaga further cemented his power by making alliances with the powerful warrior clans, particularly the Minamoto (or more specifically the Seiwa Genji), as demonstrated by the fact that both of his wives were Minamoto.
-Minamoto no Yorimitsu and Minamoto no Yorinobu were his two principal commanders: they were loyal and effective to the extent that their enemies called them the Fujiwara's 'running dogs'.
-The support of these powerful warriors meant that Michinaga could threaten his enemies with violence, something that they were unable to respond to - even the imperial clan would've been unsafe if Michinaga wished to attack them, given the ornamental nature of their Guard.